-From 7 June 2015 to 31 July 2015 we carried out a UK wide consultation on the PRP’s proposed approach for assessing applications for recognition from press regulators.
+From 7 June 2015 to 31 July 2015 the Press Recognition Panel (PRP) carried out a UK wide consultation on the PRP’s proposed approach for assessing applications for recognition from press regulators.

 The consultation included eight public events across the UK.
 We received 200 written responses from members of the public, academics, small and large publishers, representative bodies, campaigning organisations and regulators.

 We have analysed all the responses carefully and have considered the points made when reviewing our original proposals.